dreamProgrammerh/CMinus-Language/docs/type-system/types.md

 - a clear C representation, or
 - a clearly documented transformation into C

 ### 3. Safety Is Optional, Not Mandatory

 CMinus provides **safety tools**, but never forces them.
-Unsafe behavior must be explicit.
+Unsafe behavior must be explicit and local.

+---

 ## Overview of Types